The Importance of IP, Market, Regulatory & Business Information

 His ability to provide clients with high-value intellectual property counsel is enhanced by his strong engineering background, which includes several years working as a licensed professional engineer.
 This technical experience enables Denis to handle patent matters across a wide variety of technologies and industries, including health care, telecommunications, semi-conductor manufacturing, and oil and gas.

 Jessie Verna is currently associated with the Innovation Law Center.
 Jessie has an undergraduate degree in engineering and is a licensed attorney.
 Jessie previously worked in the medical device industry as Director of Regulatory Affairs at Conmed Corporation for over 12 years.
 During this period her team was responsible for 510k’s and various regulatory registrations around the world.
 She also participated in multiple FDA inspections and EU Notified Body audits during her time at Conmed.
 Prior to joining Conmed Jessie held various positions with General Electric, Lockheed Martin, and Carrier Corporation.
+Jessie holds a BS in Metallurgical Engineering from University of Notre Dame, an MBA from Marquette University and a JD from Syracuse University.

 Student innovation promotes opportunities beyond solving problems.
 Student innovation programs inspire students to foster creation of new ventures and offers prospects for students to develop transferable job skills.
 This expert panel will discuss how their various programs achieve their student innovation mission and vision.